related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 Using just one flat lens a fraction of a millimeter thick, the researchers created a camera that does not require focusing to create high-quality images.

-Conventional camera lenses have several lenses,transforming parallel rays of light into spherical waves that converge into a focal spot.
-A team of scientists from the University of Utah found that waves of other shapes can produce a similar effect, greatly increasing the number of possible lens designs that can focus all the colors of the light.
+Conventional camera lenses have severallenses that convert parallel rays of light into spherical waves that converge into a focal spot.
+A team of scientists from the University of Utah has discovered that other waveforms can produce a similar effect, greatly increasing the number of possible lens designs capable of focusing all colors of light.

-For the manufacture of prototype researchers chose the best designlenses for depth of focus and applied nanoproduction methods.
-Instead of ordinary bulk glass or plastic, to create the desired effect, they created a nanostructure pattern on a flat surface that controls the movement of light.
+For the manufacture ofprototype, researchers chose the best designlenses for depth of focus and applied nanofabrication methods.
+Instead of conventional bulk glass or plastic, to achieve the desired effect, they created a nanostructured pattern on a flat surface that controls the movement of light.

 Experiments have confirmed that the new lensIt worked as expected, and could maintain focus on objects that were about 6 meters apart, which is several orders of magnitude better than the performance of a similar standard lens.
 The team demonstrated that the new lens uses infrared light and a relatively low numerical aperture.